Singapore to limit police access to COVID-19 contact-tracing data

-(Thomson Reuters Foundation) - Singapore’s government has tabled a bill in parliament to allow the use of personal data from its coronavirus contact-tracing app in “serious” criminal investigations, a move aimed at addressing privacy concerns among users of such technologies.
+(Thomson Reuters Foundation) - Singapore will only allow police to access personal data from its coronavirus contact-tracing app for “serious” criminal investigations, a move aimed at addressing privacy concerns among users and to safeguard against its unauthorised use.

-An amendment to its COVID-19 bill - presented to parliament this week - will limit the use of contact tracing data to seven types of criminal offences, with strict penalties including jail for unauthorised use.
+An amendment to a COVID-19 bill - tabled in parliament this week - will only allow authorities to use data collected from contact tracing in investigations into seven types of crime, with strict penalties including jail for unauthorised use.

-When the novel coronavirus pandemic is over, the government will stop using the contact tracing systems, and public agencies must stop collecting data and delete all personal contact tracing data collected, according to the bill.
+When the coronavirus pandemic is over, the government will stop using the contact tracing systems, and public agencies must stop collecting data and delete all personal information collected, according to the bill.

 “The government is introducing this bill under extraordinary circumstances,” Singapore’s Smart Nation and Digital Government Office (SNDGO) said in a statement on Monday.

-“The legislation is intended to remove any doubt about what personal contact tracing data can be used for,” it added.
+“The legislation is intended to remove any doubt about what personal contact tracing data can be used for.”

+The coronavirus outbreak has empowered authorities worldwide to increase surveillance, with human rights groups expressing concerns that technologies such as contact-tracing apps will persist even after the pandemic ends.

 Authorities initially said the contact tracing system’s data was encrypted, stored locally, and only used if individuals tested positive for COVID-19.

-But last month, officials said the data had been used in a criminal investigation, sparking criticism and raising questions over privacy and surveillance.
+But last month, officials said the data had been used in a criminal investigation, raising questions over privacy and surveillance.

 “I take full responsibility for this mistake, and I deeply regret the consternation and anxiety caused by my mistake,” Vivian Balakrishnan, minister in charge of the Smart Nation initiative, told parliament on Tuesday.

-Under the proposed bill, contact tracing data may be used to investigate offences including terrorism, rape, murder and drug trafficking, SNDGO said.
+Under the proposed bill, contact tracing data may be used to investigate offences including terrorism, rape, murder and drug trafficking, balancing the need to protect people’s data with the need to allow police to access information to help solve serious crimes to maintain safety and security, he said.

 LIMIT POWERS